5l1v3r1/Windows.Annihilator-Virus/README.md

   Features:

 	- Plug-ins managmet.
-Downloads plug-ins from iternet-site
+Downloads plug-ins from internet-site
  	- Splacing CreateProcessInternalW for infection
  	- Infection engine dont infecting setup and self-extracting files, cause them verificates CRC
  	- If virus runned with parametr "-infect %file%" it infects this file and quits